-- Quizzes ( on previous years sticky knowledge as well as current year)
+- - Quizzes (on previous years sticky knowledge as well as current year)

+- Focussed quick 6 tasks which revisit and establish prior

-- Working walls/mind maps
+- -Working walls/mind maps

 - - Diagnostic Questions

 - -Diagrams

 5. Planning:

 Lesson plans and resources may be taken from the Geography Association Scheme of Work.
 These can be adapted by teachers to meet the needs of all learners as necessary.